GESIS-Methods-Hub/guidelines-for-methods/method-submission-guidelines.md

 *Note: This is a living document for content submission guidelines and therefore, the method submission scenarios, their definition and the checklist to adhere to are frozen for release 2 (July 2025).
 Additional changes in this regard will be considered for the next release.*

+*Verify conformance to the method guidelines using the [method checklist](https://github.com/GESIS-Methods-Hub/guidelines-for-methods/blob/methodguide-v2-25.07/method-checklists)*

 **Methods Hub Content Goal**

 The goal of Methods Hub content is to provide reusable, reviewed and relevant methods to social scientists that are appliable to Digital Behavioral Data.